Time Trackers, practical examples

 25 new holiday days on 1 January, save up to 5 days for 5 years

 Set the time tracker under Tables as follows:

-The option periodised breaks up the balance per year, the default order indicates how many days are to be taken.
+This option periodized breaks up the balance per year, the default order indicates how many days are to be taken.
 In the example – the year's holiday days are cleared first, followed by the oldest year.

 25 new days every year